Prescription for healthcare facility flooring: Best practices

 Selecting flooring materials that are easily cleaned helps promote infection control.
 Since damage is bound to occur eventually, consider using materials that minimize the risk posed by VOCs and debris when replacing a section of flooring.

 Healthcare organizations are increasingly focused on the impact of their decisions on the environment, both inside and outside their facilities.
-Choosing flooring materials that support indoor air quality is an important consideration.
+Choosing flooring materials, like a KOVARA floor moisture barrier, that support indoor air quality is an important consideration.